OnionLee/TMXJSON/README.md

 TMXJson.TMXMap map = new TMXJson.TMXJSonReader().Load("MyLevel.json");

 Within the map object, you can see a collection of Tilesets, Layers, and general map properties.
-As of this writing, the library only support "TileLayer" types.
-I hope to add "ObjectLayer" types very soon.
+The library supports both Tile and Object layer types.
+Object support is basic, but should be fine for simple use cases.